eqlabs/zksync-state-reconstruct/README.md

 <details>
   <summary>Nix Flake</summary>
-  To use the supplied Nix development environment you need to have Nix installed, This can be done by following the official instructions [here](https://nixos.org/download.html).
+  To use the supplied Nix development environment you need to have Nix installed, This can be done by following the official instructions <a href="https://nixos.org/download.html">here</a>.
+You also want to activate the experimental flakes feature of Nix, you can do so by following the instructions detailed <a href="https://nixos.wiki/wiki/Flakes">here</a>.
   <br><br>

-  > [!NOTE]
-  > You may need to activate the experimental flakes feature of Nix, you can do so by following the instructions detailed [here](https://nixos.wiki/wiki/Flakes).

   Once Nix is installed, the development environment can be activated via the following command:
-  <br><br>
   ```nix
   nix develop
 ```